 Firstly, it discussed the Grand Coalition for Digital jobs, which is a multi-stakeholder partnership aimed to close the digital skills gap.
 In particular, we discussed:

 - how to increase its impact so that additional trainings, internships and jobs are offered, and

 - how to bring more organizations on board, e.g. companies from the ICT-using sectors, employment services, HR networks, and education players.

-Secondly, the work session will seek to establish:
+Secondly, the work session looked at establishing: